Gorihorn

 Description

-From the Tschuggen car park, the ski tour to the Gorihorn starts first along the summer path up the Tschuggenberg.
-After this rather steeper start, the route now flattens out in a north-westerly direction through the Tschuggentälli.
-The prominent rocky crags (point 2'751) are then bypassed to the north by the hollow.
-Through the valley basin further east to the saddle of the Gorihorn.
-In the steep slope, crampons are often helpful.
-In the saddle, a ski depot is recommended, so that the summit slope can then be covered on foot.
+The ski tour to Gorihorn starts from the Tschuggen parking lot following the summer path to Tschuggenberg.
+After this rather steep start, it becomes flatter heading northwest through the Tschuggentälli.
+The distinctive rock spikes (point 2,751) are then bypassed to the north through the hollow.
+Continue further east through the valley hollow to the saddle of the Gorihorn.
+Crampons are often helpful on the steep slope.
+At the saddle, a ski depot is recommended to cover the summit slope on foot.

-After the varied ascent you will be rewarded with a wonderful panoramic view.
-The descent is along the ascent track back to Tschuggen.
+After the varied ascent, you are rewarded with a wonderful panoramic view.
+The descent follows the ascent track back to Tschuggen.

-Anyone who goes off-piste acts exclusively on their own responsibility and is outside the liability area of the cable cars.
-The yellow marked freeride slopes are secured but not groomed and not controlled.
-They can only be used when they are open.
-We recommend checking the open slopes, the SLF avalanche bulletin and the weather forecast.
+Anyone going off-piste acts entirely at their own risk and is outside the liability of the mountain railways.
+The yellow-marked freeride slopes are secured but not groomed or controlled.
+They may only be used when open.
+We recommend checking the open slopes, the SLF avalanche bulletin, and the weather forecast.
 All liability is excluded.

-This freeride route is to be understood as a general indication of direction.
-Depending on the conditions, downhill routes must be judged and adjusted by yourself.
-No responsibility can be taken for the correctness, completeness and topicality of the information provided.
+This freeride route is to be understood as a general directional guide.
+Depending on conditions, descent routes must be assessed and adapted independently.
+No guarantee can be given for the accuracy, completeness, and currency of the information.

-The practice of freeriding in the open terrain is at your own risk.
-Every freerider and tourer is strongly advised to prepare thoroughly, plan their routes and obtain up-to-date information on the snow and avalanche situation.
-Avalanche situation report and snow info: www.slf.ch
+Freeriding in the open terrain is at your own risk.
+Every freerider and touring guest is strongly advised to prepare thoroughly, plan their route, and obtain up-to-date information on snow and avalanche conditions.
+Avalanche report and snow information: www.slf.ch

-All liability is declined for accidents resulting from the use of the published information and route details.
+Any liability for accidents resulting from the use of the published information and route details is excluded.

 In case of doubt, accompaniment by experienced mountain guides is strongly recommended: www.bergfuehrer-davosklosters.ch

-We recommend the avalanche training centre before the start of a tour.
+We recommend the avalanche training center before the descent.

-On the Jakobshorn near the Fuxägufer mountain station in Davos, the correct use of the avalanche transceiver (LVS) can be practised under realistic conditions.
-The training area consists of a 100 x 100m zone in moderately steep terrain, thus creating a realistic avalanche cone.
-Use of the training area is free of charge.
-You must bring your own avalanche transceiver and avalanche probe with you.
+At Jakobshorn near the Fuxägufer mountain station in Davos, you can practice the correct use of the avalanche transceiver (LVS) under realistic conditions.
+The training area consists of a 100 x 100 m zone on moderately steep terrain and thus represents a realistic avalanche cone.
+Use of the training area is free.
+You must bring your own LVS and avalanche probe.

 Directions